 - Dragon Age: Origins has two sequences near the end of the game where you can take control of a group of characters without the Warden, once to break the captured Warden out of prison and once to hold Denerim's gate while the Warden hunts the Archdemon.

 - In Endless Frontier, Haken is basically the character the plot revolves around.
 Doesn't mean you have to put him into battle, though.
 The game only ever forces character use when the enemy is of particular importance to one of your party members (for example, when Suzuka confronts her possessed lover).
+On the other hand, characters in the back row still actively participate in battles as an Assist Character, so it's clear they're always on the field.

 - In Digital Devil Saga you can freely switch around your party members, and there are times when Serph won't be in your party at all.